larylc/More-Chess-Webscraped-Data/README.md

 ## Sources

-You can visit the [Grandmaster B-Days and B-places project](https://larylc.github.io/chess_bdays_bplaces/) for the original birthplace and ity of birth sources.
+You can visit the [Grandmaster B-Days and B-places project](https://larylc.github.io/chess_bdays_bplaces/) for the original birthplace and city of birth sources.

 You can visit the [Finding the Missing Records project](https://larylc.github.io/Independent-Projects-/missing_chess_records.html) for the rating records before 2000.